Estimated bills

 Fact Checked Fact Checked

-So what’s the purpose of estimated energy bills and why are you receiving them instead of meter readings?
-We reveal the common reasons for estimated billing below and what you can do to avoid coping one on your next power bill.
+But what’s the purpose of estimated electricity bills and why do some customers receive them instead of meter readings?
+Canstar Blue reveals the common reasons for estimated electricity bills and what you can do to avoid potential bill shock on your next electricity bill.

-If you have an analogue electricity or gas meter, then a meter reader will have to come out to your property each billing period to read your meter and record how much energy you’ve used, in order for you to receive an accurate bill.
-If they are unable to access your meter – say, because of a dog or locked gate – the meter reader will leave you a note to explain and you will be charged for an ‘estimated’ amount of usage.
+An estimated electricity bill is for properties with an analogue electricity or gas meter.
+A meter reader will attend your property each billing period, record how much energy you’ve used during that period which then informs your accurate electricity bill.
+If the meter reader is unable to access your meter, they will leave you a note to explain and you will be charged for an ‘estimated’ amount of usage.

 You may also receive estimated bills if you choose to pay monthly rather than quarterly.
-Having a meter reader visit your property costs money, so it’s unrealistic to expect someone to swing by every month to take a reading.
+Having a meter reader visit your property isn’t cost efficient, so energy providers estimate your bill instead of a monthly reading.
 In this instance, you will likely have an accurate reading and settle the difference (i.e. if you have paid too much or too little) every quarter.

 Who is responsible for reading my meter?